eddycharly/tekton-helm/charts/triggers/README.md

-# Tekton Pipelines Helm Chart
+# Tekton Triggers Helm Chart

-The [Tekton Pipelines](https://github.com/tektoncd/pipeline) project provides k8s-style resources for declaring CI/CD-style pipelines.

-This helm chart is a lightweight way to deploy, configure and run Tekton Pipelines on a k8s cluster.
+[Triggers](https://github.com/tektoncd/triggers) is a Kubernetes Custom Resource Defintion (CRD) controller that allows you to extract information from events payloads (a "trigger") to create Kubernetes resources.

 ## Requirements

 * [Helm](https://helm.sh/) v2 or v3
 * Kubernetes >= 1.15 (it's driven by the version of Tekton Pipelines installed)
 * Depending on the configuration you will need admin access to be able to install the CRDs
+* Tekton Pipelines deployed in the target cluster (see [Tekton Pipelines Helm Chart](../pipeline/README.md))

 ## Description

-This chart deploys the Tekton Pipelines controller and associated webhook.
+This chart deploys the Tekton Triggers controller and the associated webhook.
 It should run on k8s as well as OpenShift.

 It includes various options to expose metrics and/or profiling endpoints, create rbac resources, run in high availabilty mode, control pods placement and resources, etc...